Skip to main content

 4. To delete a step, use the trash can icon.

-4. Use Logic for Smarter Workflows
+4. Use Logic for Smarter Tasks

 1. Add a Yes/No, Dropdown, or Single Choice step.